-The Jamestown Regional Medical Center Cancer Center received its biggest Giving Hearts Day gift in history, thanks to Reuben and Clarice M. Liechty, said Interim CEO Trisha Jungels.
+The Jamestown Regional Medical Center Cancer Center received its biggest Giving Hearts Day gift in history, thanks to Reuben and Clarice M. Liechty, said Interim President & CEO Trisha Jungels.

 Philanthropists and business owners Clarice and Reuben Liechty donated $100,000 to the upcoming JRMC Cancer Center.